 For best results, view in Landscape mode.

-When it comes to driving, most of us
+When it comes to driving,

 consider ourselves to be a good

 an idiot or a maniac.

 our turn signal, pull out with a little